 The squire is a knight's loyal servant

 , carrying out all his needs, including shining his armor, sharpening his sword, taking care of his horse, carrying his banner, and many other duties.
-The squire is often a lord or another knight's son who has been sent to learn to be a knight himself.
+The squire is often a the son of a lord or another knight, who has been sent to learn to be a knight himself.
 This servitude lasts years as the squire learns all he can from the knight and ends with the squire being knighted

 Sometimes the squire will be far braver or a better fighter than the knight